 Depersonalization disorder is one of a group of conditions called dissociative disorders.
 Dissociative disorders are mental illnesses that involve disruptions or breakdowns of memory, consciousness, awareness, identity, and/or perception.
 When one or more of these functions is disrupted, symptoms can result.
 These symptoms can interfere with a person's general functioning, including social and work activities and relationships.

 Are your parents getting divorced?
 You are not alone.
 About half of all marriages end in divorce.
 But dealing with divorce isn't easy.
 The divorce process can be painful and sad for everybody involved (parents, kids, grandparents, close friends, and more).

 The primary symptom of depersonalization disorder is a distorted perception of the body.
 The person might feel like he or she is a robot or in a dream.
 Some people might fear they are going crazy and might become depressed, anxious, or panicky.
 For some people, the symptoms are mild and last for just a short time.
 For others, however, symptoms can be chronic (ongoing) and last or recur for many years, leading to problems with daily functioning or even to disability.

 What Causes Depersonalization Disorder?

-Little is known about the causes of depersonalization disorder, but biological and environmental factors might play a role.
+Little is known about the causes of depersonalization disorder, but biological, psychological, and environmental factors might play a role.
 Like other dissociative disorders, depersonalization disorder often is triggered by intense stress or a traumatic event -- such as war, abuse, accidents, disasters, or extreme violence -- that the person has experienced or witnessed.

 How Common Is Depersonalization Disorder?